Matthew Clay: Career

 Matthew Clay was one of the original trustees (in 1793) of the then unincorporated town of Danville.
 The others were Thomas Tunstall, William Harrison, John Wilson, Thomas Fearne, George Adams, and Thomas Smith.

 Death and legacy

-Clay died at Halifax Court House on May 27, 1815 while returning home from Richmond.
+Clay died at Halifax Court House on May 27, 1815, while returning home from Richmond.
 Interment was probably in his family's burial vault (with his first wife and at least one child) in Pittsylvania County.
 When he died, Clay owned more than 3,000 acres in Kentucky, more than 1800 acres and at least thirteen slaves in Pittsylvania County.
-His will also directed his two sons (as his executors) to give a fourteen year old boy named William Penn a horse, bridle, saddle, clothes and $1000 when he reached 21 years old, and to emancipate three mixed-race girls then about eight years old when they reached 18 years old and to give each clothes, $500 and transportation out of Virginia.
+His will also directed his two sons (as his executors) to give a fourteen-year-old boy named William Penn a horse, bridle, saddle, clothes and $1000 when he reached 21 years old.
+Also to emancipate three mixed-race girls then about eight years old when they reached 18 years old and to give each clothes, $500 and transportation out of Virginia.